Florida Bar Insurance and Liquor Liability: Why Premiums Jump and What Owners Should Check Before Renewal

 Look at the sales basis used on the original policy.
 Was it gross receipts, alcohol receipts, food receipts, or another rating basis?

 Then compare it to your actual numbers.
-A sports bar that estimated $450,000 in annual sales but finished at $700,000 should expect a different premium than the original quote.
+A sports bar that estimated modest annual sales but finished the year with materially higher receipts should expect a different premium than the original quote.

 Alcohol mix and operational changes